 The Santiago de Cuba carnival dates back to the end of the 17th century when it was called the Mamarrachos celebration.

-The Mamarrachos were held in the summer and winter months to celebrate the end of the harvest season, and the start of the pre-Lenten season (Christian tradition).
+The Mamarrachos were held in the summer and winter months to celebrate the end of the harvest season and the start of the pre-Lenten season, a Christian tradition.

-From there, it developed into the huge explosion of dance and extravagance that it is today.
+From there, it developed into the huge explosion of dance and extravagance you can immerse yourself in today!

-5. The Unique Architecture Mix Cuba Is Known For
+5. The Unique Architecture Cuba Is Known For

 The Cuban architecture in Havana, Trinidad, Santiago de Cuba, and other colonial cities in Cuba is heavily influenced by the Spanish colonial rulers that started the city constructions in Cuba early in the 16th Century.

-Cuba also had several important ports on the colonial trade routes and had visitors (and immigrants) from all corners of the world.
+Cuba also had several important ports on the colonial trade routes between the old and the new world and had visitors (and immigrants) from all corners of the planet.

-The key trends from the early years came from Neoclassicism influenced by European trends.
-Later in the 17th Century arrived also Barock trends, which is characterized by complicated patterns, grand palaces, and grandeur.
+The key architectural trends from the early years came from Neoclassicism, influenced by European tradition.

-In Cuba, the style was mixed with Caribbean “tropical features” into a style that has been called Spanish Baroque.
+In Cuba, the style became a mix between this and Caribbean “tropical features” into a style that has been called Spanish Baroque.

-Things like rejas, metal bars covering windows that enabled improved air circulation, and sheltered walkways were added as protection from the fierce sun and the tropical storms and rain.
+Things like rejas, metal bars covering windows that enabled improved air circulation, and sheltered walkways were added as clever protection from the fierce sun and tropical storms.